MicroEJ/docs/StandaloneAppDevGuide/chapterMicroEJGettingStarted.rst

 Run on the Simulator
 --------------------

-To run the sample project on Simulator, select it in the left panel then right-click and select ``Run > Run as > MicroEJ Application``.
+To run the sample project on Simulator, select it in the left panel then right-click and select :guilabel:`Run` > :guilabel:`Run as` > :guilabel:`MicroEJ Application`.

 .. figure:: png/sim1.png
    :alt: MicroEJ Development Tools Overview